BIMK/Survey-of-Transformer-Architecture-Search/README.md

 More details of each work has been summarized in our [survey paper](), coming soon.

 ## Summary of TAS

+Representative Work of Transformer Architecture Search (TAS), where H-level, M-level and A-level Refer to Hyperparameter-level, Module-level and Architecture-level, Respectively.
+Besides, EA, RL, GO and RS Are Denoted for Evolutionary Algorithm, Reinforcement Learning, Gradient Optimization and Random Search, Respectively.

 <table class="tg">
 <thead>
   <tr>